Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 Invoice factoring provides the majority of your A/R in the first payout, usually within days of submitting your invoices and documentation to the factoring firm.
 The first payout or installment can range from 70 to 93 percent of your A/R. The second payout is delivered once your customers pay their outstanding invoices in full.
 Before the second installment, the factoring company will deduct their fee, concluding the accounts receivable factoring transaction.

-Reasons for Your Business to Invoice Factor or use A/R Finance
+Reasons for Your Business to Invoice Factor or Use A/R Finance

 Invoice factoring provides many benefits to your business.
 The main contributions include: